 As a condition of state and federal funding, the Riverside County Office on Aging (RCOoA) is required to complete a community assessment and develop an Area Plan outlining specific service goals and objectives over a four-year period.
-I am pleased to submit RCOoA's 2022-2023 Update to the Area Plan on Aging for July 2020 to June 2024.
-The original 2020-2024 Area Plan on Aging was developed through an 18-month assessment process that involved the combined efforts of over 30 partners including the Advisory Council on Aging, contracted providers, senior centers, and other community-based organizations.
+The County of Riverside 2020-2024 Area Plan on Aging was developed through an 18-month assessment process that involved the combined efforts of over 30 partners including the Advisory Council on Aging, contracted providers, senior centers, and other community-based organizations.
+This four-year plan included an array of safety net services to address the timely and section emergent issues that were impacting older adults in Riverside County prior to the onset of the COVID-19 pandemic.